deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

    * - :class:`deepinv.sampling.VarianceExplodingDiffusion`
      - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.DiffusionSDE`

+   * - :class:`deepinv.sampling.VariancePreservingDiffusion`
+     - The Variance-Preserving SDE (corresponds to DDPM), an instance of :meth:`deepinv.sampling.DiffusionSDE`

    * - :class:`deepinv.sampling.PosteriorDiffusion`
-     - The Diffusion SDE class for posterior sampling, an subclass of :class:`deepinv.models.base.Reconstructor`
+     - The Diffusion SDE class for posterior sampling, a subclass of :class:`deepinv.models.base.Reconstructor`

 .. list-table:: Noisy data-fidelity terms